liferay/liferay-docs/develop/tutorials/articles/maven/deploying-liferay-plugins-with-maven.markdown

 ---

-Congratulations on deployin your plugin to Liferay and to your repository!
+Congratulations on deploying your plugin to Liferay and to your repository!

 ## Next Steps